Stefan-Stojanovic/curriculum/web/html/html-entities/non-breaking-space.md

 `<img src="image1.png" alt="">&nbsp;<img src="image2.png" alt="">`

 * Adds an empty character of space between the images.
-* Prevents the images from starting on new line like word wrap.
+* Prevents the images from starting on a new line like word wrap.
 * Removes any space between the images.
 * Useful when pulling image files from a database.